Gauge theory approach to branes and spontaneous symmetry breaking: Phenomenological Lagrangians

 is an example of the Lagrangian of the fourth order in the derivatives of $\pi^\lambda$ invariant under the group $G$.
 There are other important invariants.

 So, the Cartan forms make up a complete set of covariant blocks for construction of general phenomenological action.
-However, not all monomials constructed from the Cartan forms are linearly independent.
-An important problem is to find a complete subset of linearly independent invariants in each order in the space-time field derivatives.
-The Cartan equations of the group structure play an important role in search for the number of independent invariants.
-A complete set of such invariants in the quartic order in the derivatives was constructed in \cite{VGZP}.
+However, not all monomials constructed from the Cartan forms are linearly independent. he Cartan structure equations play an important role in search for the number of independent invariants.

-This short survey of the well-known description of N-G fields allows to consider their above mentioned description in terms of new effective dynamical variables: the fields $\omega_{m}^{i}, \, \theta^{\alpha}_{m}$ forming the linear Cartan multiplets.
+This short survey of the well-known description of N-G fields allows to consider their above-mentioned description in terms of new effective dynamical variables: the fields $\omega_{m}^{i}, \, \theta^{\alpha}_{m}$ forming the linear Cartan multiplets.